bananenpampe/H2O/README.md

 ## Get data

-Execute the prepare.py script in the data directory:
+Execute the prepare.py script, which will download data from the AISsquare database:

 ```
-cd data
 python prepare.py
 ```